Urban morphology: Some locked concepts

 Figure and Ground theory is founded on the study of the relationship of land coverage of buildings as solid mass (figure) to open voids (ground) Each urban environment has an existing pattern of solid and voids, and figure and ground approach to spatial design is an attempt to manipulate these relationships by adding to, subtracting from, or changing the physical geometry of the pattern.
 The objective of these manipulations is to clarify the structure of urban space in a city or district by establishing a hierarchy of spaces of different sizes that are individually enclosed but ordered directionally in relation to each other.

 Linkage theory focuses on lines formed by streets, pedestrian ways, linear open spaces or other linking elements that physically connect the parts of the city.
 Place theory operates upon structured systems of human needs and usage.

 Schools of thought

 In a broad sense there are three schools of urban morphology: Italian, British, and French.

+Italian school

 The Italian school centres around the work of Saverio Muratori and dates from the 1940s.
 Muratori attempted to develop an 'operational history' for the cities he studied (in particular Venice and Rome), which then provided the basis for the integration of new architectural works in the syntax of the urban tissue.
 Stemming from this view are contributions such as Gianfranco Caniggia's, which conceptualise the city as an organic result of a dynamic procedural typology, which see political-economic forces as shaping a built landscape already conditioned by a particular logic, set of elements, and characteristic processes.

+British school

 The British school centres around the work of M.R.G.
 Conzen, who developed a technique called 'town-plan analysis.'
 The key aspects for analysis according to Conzen are: